opengovfoundation/hr-manual/markdown/manual.md

 Our organization recognizes that drug or alcohol abuse are serious medical conditions and should be treated as such.
 Therefore, we shall provide all appropriate organizational support and assistance to those within the organization who request it.
 We will also seek out and retain a employer-sponsored health insurance plan that provide drug and alcohol treatment services.

 ### Conflict of Interest
-Employees must never use their positions with the organization for private gain, to advance personal interests or to obtain favors or benefits for themselves, member of their families or any other individuals, corporations of business entities.
+Employees must never use their positions with the organization for private gain, to advance personal interests or to obtain favors or benefits for themselves, members of their families or any other individuals, corporations, or business entities.
 Furthermore, employees should avoid situations where a *perception* of a conflict of interest could be created.

 Should you encounter a situation that suggests a conflict of interest, please refer the situation the Executive Director, who will in turn seek a determination from the Board of Directors as to whether a conflict exists, and if it exists, whether it is an allowable conflict.